prajwollamichhane11/facerecognition_potrait/README.md

 1. cv2
 2. PIL
 Before this you have to install python-pip3.
+After installing:
 Run the code and obtain the result.

 Using:
 1. Press 'S' to take image.
 Check whether the window is selected or not.
-2. Press 'Esc' to exit. #Clicking the cross won't exit it.
+2. Press 'Esc' to exit. # Clicking the cross won't exit it.

 #TODO
 1. Shortly use on mobile devices
 2. Implement algorithms and deep learning